 but as I approached work, thinking about how I was going to re-organize this post to talk about the mundanitude of the usual Urban Alaskan day, I passed a moose sauntering up the sidewalk on a road more or less smack dab in the middle of Anchorage.
 To be clear, this is a totally normal thing here, and it reminded me that, yes, actually, even Alaskan city life is a bit unique, but in that unique sort of way every place is.
 No matter where you’re from, there is some unusual aspect to your life that isn’t common elsewhere.
 But really, I want to start out trying to talk about commonalities before I get into the more interesting tid-bits.

 In any case, I can’t really answer the question posed by the title of this post without a bit of context and I’m certainly not going to answer it in a single post.
 Being from Alaska is a sexy thing to be.
 It’s always an excellent ice-breaker, gives you infinite leverage to discuss everything Alaska, no matter how urbanly-myopic you might be, and will inevitably make you seem way cooler than you actually are.
-The truth of the matter is that living in urban Alaska is about like living anywhere else in the continental US.
-For example, there is a better than 50% chance that I will buy a coffee at Starbucks tomorrow, and I think that’s a pretty typical thing for a middle-class American to do.
+The whole thesis of this series and something that I’m unapologetically going to repeat: living in urban Alaska is about like living anywhere else in the continental US.
+For example, when I do my shopping at Target, there is a better than 50% chance that I will buy a coffee at the Starbucks inside.
+I think that’s a pretty typical thing for a middle-class American to do.

-In the early stages of drafting this post, I realized that I need to clarify my definition of urban.
-One major difference between most non-Alaskans and someone like me is your definition of rural and urban vs. mine.
-Believe it or not, we’ve actually got a legal definition for it.
-That definition explicitly draws the lines around what’s ‘rural’ and what’s not and I don’t feel like pulling out the map to be all precise.
-In all likelihood you’d point down at Ketchikan and say: “Oy!
+One of the things I really need to clarify before I can go any further is my definition of ‘urban’ here.
+Turns out this is one of the major differences between Alaska and very much of the rest of the country.
+To start, we’ve actually got a legal definition for it.
+The actual technical definition is weak and subject to interpretation.
+Nevertheless, that definition explicitly draws the lines around what’s ‘rural’ and what’s not.
+I could have inserted a map here to point out the various specific lines, and if I had, I expect in all likelihood you’d point down at Ketchikan and say: “Oy!
 Mate, what the hell’s going on there, it’s in the middle of nowhere and there aren’t any roads,” and I’d shrug.
 I’ve never even been to Ketchikan.
 (If you’re legitimately interested in that check here.)

 For someone outside Alaska, where I live might be considered ‘rural’ or ‘country’.
 We’ve got nearly 6 acres, sit across the street from a lake, draw our water from a well, and have a septic tank.
 However, we’re solidly suburban.
 I don’t feel like getting your mind around this is much of a stretch, really.
 Plenty of suburban dwellers live in similar circumstances.
 In my mind, you’re not truly rural until you’re off the road system.
 In any case, when I get to talking about urban and rural, I’m mostly talking about reasonably developed communities along the road system vs. those you’ve got to fly to.